-Chronoswiss Pacific with Brown Dial (Ref.
-CH 2883 BR)
+This relatively new Chronoswiss Pacific Brown Dial (Ref.
+CH 2883 BR) offers a sporty, yet elegant design in a compact, well-executed body.

-It looks like this year Chronoswiss decided to split the collection in two by introducing a smaller, dressier, only 40 mm in diameter version of the three-hand model, with the larger 43 mm models now transferred into the Grand Pacific collection.
+It looks like this year Chronoswiss decided to split the collection in two by introducing a smaller, dressier, only 40 mm in diameter version of the three-hand model, with the larger 43 mm models now transferred into the new Grand Pacific collection.

 An interesting move, that.

-Its slightly revised minute track somehow reminds me of the gorgeous Omega Hour Vision and the skeletonized hands with faceted hour markers brings in associations with the recently updated technocratic IWC Ingenieur series.
+The skeletonized hands and faceted hour markers bring in associations with the recently updated IWC Ingenieur series.

 The refreshed model also brings new colors: the new Ref.
-CH 2883 BR features a chocolate brown dial with a sunburst finish that nicely corresponds with a leather strap of almost the same color.
+CH 2883 BR features a chocolate brown dial with a sunburst finish that nicely corresponds to a leather strap of almost the same color.

 I am not sure about the price (for some reason Chronoswiss ignored my request for comments, shame on them,) but can make an educated guess that it will cost around $3800 staying on par with the last year’s model of the same functionality.